yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 // On Android, your images are saved at DCIM/album/filename.
 On iOS, the image will be saved in the corresponding album.
 // NOTE: Make sure that the filename parameter includes the file's extension, as well
 // IMPORTANT: NativeGallery will never overwrite existing media on the Gallery.
 If there is a name conflict, NativeGallery will ensure a unique filename.
 So don't put '{0}' in filename anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).
-// MediaSaveCallback takes a string parameter which stores an error string if something goes wrong while saving the image/video, or null if it is saved successfully
+// MediaSaveCallback takes "bool success" and "string path" parameters.
+If the image/video is saved successfully, success becomes true.
+On Android, path stores where the image/video was saved to (is null on iOS).
+If the raw filepath can't be determined, an abstract Storage Access Framework path will be returned (File.Exists returns false for that path)
 NativeGallery.Permission NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null );
 NativeGallery.Permission NativeGallery.SaveImageToGallery( string existingMediaPath, string album, string filename, MediaSaveCallback callback = null );
 NativeGallery.Permission NativeGallery.SaveImageToGallery( Texture2D image, string album, string filename, MediaSaveCallback callback = null );